Nir Barzilai: Biography

-In addition to his “longevity gene” research, Barzilai studies key mechanisms involved in the biology of aging, including how nutrients and genetics influence lifespan.
+In addition to his "longevity gene" research, Barzilai studies key mechanisms involved in the biology of aging, including how nutrients and genetics influence lifespan.
 He has also proposed metformin as a tool to target aging and has run the Metformin in Longevity Study (completed May 2018) He is also investigating how mental decline and personality affect longevity.
+Barzilai believes that metformin will extend human lifespan.
+He has pointed to studies suggesting that diabetics who take metformin tend to live longer than non-diabetics.
+In support of this, a large study previously showed that diabetic patients on metformin had a longer lifespan compared to non-diabetic individuals who were not on the drug.

 Barzilai was born in Haifa, Israel.
 During his national service in the Israel Defense Forces, he served as a medical instructor.
 In 1976, he served as a medical officer in Operation Entebbe.
 He was the Israeli army's chief medic from 1977 to 1985.
 He studied medicine at the Technion – Israel Institute of Technology, obtaining his MD in 1985.
 He interned at Rambam Medical Center in Haifa, Hadassah Medical Center in Jerusalem, and the Royal Free Hospital in London.
 He first came to the U.S. in 1987 as a resident at Yale University.
 He joined Einstein in 1993 as an instructor of medicine (endocrinology).